The latest race content, interviews, features, reviews and expert buying guides, direct to your inbox!

 There was a problem.
 Please refresh the page and try again.

-Scott Sports SA - creator of Scott bikes – is one of few bicycle manufacturers to successfully create equipment used by athletes across a number of arenas.
+Scott Sports SA - creator of the Scott bikes range - is one of few bike manufacturers to successfully create equipment used by athletes across a number of arenas.
 It specialises in winter sports, running and motor sport as well as bikes.

-The journey began in 1958, when engineer and skier Ed Scott created the first tapered aluminium ski pole – which replaced the bamboo and steel varieties used at the time.
+The journey began in 1958, when engineer and skier Ed Scott created the first tapered aluminium ski pole, replacing the bamboo and steel varieties used at the time.